-I extend my gratitude to my colleagues on the board for their commitment, passion and insights during this challenging period.
-All Directors join me in expressing our sincere thanks to our employees, our customers, our business partners, and our shareholders.
+I extend my gratitude to my colleagues on the board for their commitment and advice during this challenging period.
+Our bedrock has been our loyal work force.
+My colleagues on the Board join me in expressing our sincere thanks again to our customers, our business partners, our loyal and diligent workforce and our shareholders.